Dragana Mileusnić

 Biography

-Dragana Mileusnić is Southeast Europe Program Director at The Nature Conservancy, where she leads a team working to protect the Western Balkans’ most valuable rivers and accelerate the transition to renewable energy across the region.
-She has built strategic partnerships with key governemtal agencies, research institutes and NGOs, leading to partnerships such as United for Rivers—a multi-stakeholder initiative to protect 13 rivers across the region—and a project in collaboration with the Croatian government to map the country’s low-impact solar and wind potential.
+Dragana Mileusnić is Conservation Director for The Nature Conservancy in Europe, leading teams working to deliver tangible results in freshwater, renewable energy and urban greening.
+She previously spent six years in the role of Southeast Europe Program Director at the Conservancy, focused on protecting the Western Balkans’ most valuable rivers and accelerating the transition to renewable energy across the region.
+She has built strategic partnerships with key governmental agencies, research institutes and NGOs, leading to partnerships such as United for Rivers—a multi-stakeholder initiative to protect 13 rivers across the region—and a project in collaboration with the Croatian government to map the country’s low-impact solar and wind potential.

 Based in Brussels for the past decade, she has worked to influence European climate and energy policies, as part of TNC, as well as in her previous role as the energy policy coordinator for the Western Balkans at Climate Action Network Europe.